spdermn02/touchportal-node-api/README.md

   // Or Maybe you need to update a connector (third param is optional) TPClient.connectorUpdate("<connector id1>",45,[{"dataId1":"value1"}]);

-  // New function ality to send shortId instead of full connectorId, doesn't reqiure data values TPClient.connectorUpdateShortId("shortId",45);
+  // update to function to take in 4th param of true/false for isShortId, default is false TPClient.connectorUpdate("shortId",45, undefined, true);

-  // Or multiple connectors, data key is optional per connector let connectors = [
+  // Or multiple connectors, data key is optional per connector
+  // can now take in shortId instead of id let connectors = [
     { id: "<connector id1">, value: 23, data: [{"dataId1":"value1"}] },
     { id: "<connector id2">, value: 65 },